 - Bluish lips or face

 - Confusion or inability to stay awake

 - Trouble breathing

 Otherwise, for worsening symptoms that don’t seem life-threatening, the best thing to do is call your doctor first.
 With a phone call or telehealth video visit, your physician can advise you on what to do next.

 We’re Here to Help

-We’re here for you and your family through this pandemic and cold and flu season.
-Take charge of your health and get your COVID-19 vaccine and flu shot at your primary care provider’s office or schedule an appointment with us at AdventHealth Centra Care.
+We’re here for you and your family through cold and flu season.
+Take charge of your health and schedule an appointment for your flu shot with us at AdventHealth Centra Care.